What does an occupational therapist (OT) do?

 Occupational therapists assist their patients in learning the skills for the job of living.
-“Occupation,” in the mind of an OT, is anything a person does to take care of themselves or others (activities of daily living), be productive (work), and engage in leisure pursuits (play/hobbies).
+“Occupation,” is defined as anything a person does to take care of themselves or others (activities of daily living), be productive (work), and engage in leisure pursuits (play/hobbies).

 Who would benefit from seeing an occupational therapist?

 An OT can help people of all ages with a variety of goals and abilities.
-They use everyday activities as an instrument to create change and improve overall function.
+They use everyday activities to improve overall function.
 Here are some examples of OT through the lifespan:

-What kind of education will an OT have?
+What kind of education does an OT have?

 To be a licensed occupational therapist, the OT must obtain a minimum of a Master’s degree of education.
 OT is an evidence-based and science-driven profession that is focused on improving a patient’s independence in the occupations that are important to them.